Sustainable forest management

 Responsible Wood (AS 4708:2013) certification

-ForestrySA manages plantation land and Native Forest Reserves in the Mount Lofty Ranges and Mid North of South Australia for the South Australian Government.
+ForestrySA manages plantation land and Native Forest Reserves in the Mount Lofty Ranges and Green Triangle of South Australia for the South Australian Government.

 Our integrated Forest Management System covers all processes involved in the management and protection of plantations, native forests and other land use activities.